- HOME

 Information Security Measures

-Furthermore, to keep pace with the increase in businesses using rapidly expanding digital technologies, as well as the surge in teleworking and the modal change in business due to the use of cloud computing, the Group is striving to strengthen information security within the Company by creating and applying its Information Handling Guidelines.
+Furthermore, to keep pace with the increase in businesses using rapidly expanding digital technologies, as well as the surge in teleworking and the modal change in business due to the use of cloud computing, the Group is working to strengthen information security in-house by creating and applying its Information Handling Guidelines.
 These guidelines provide instructions on storage and management methods for important information, response to information leaks, response to information system loss, and other issues.

-In response to the threats mentioned above, we are adopting a two-pronged strategy: risk avoidance to strengthen our defenses against cyber and system risks and risk reduction in the event a serious incident occurs.
+In response to the threats mentioned above, we are adopting a two-pronged strategy: risk avoidance to strengthen our defenses against cyber-related and system-related risks and risk reduction in the event a serious incident occurring.

 Establishment of Information Handling Guidelines and Dissemination within the Group

-The guidelines stipulate rules for the use of information, storage, and disposal by authorized officers and employees only, and rules for how to respond in the event of a leak and provide information to outsourcing companies.
+The guidelines stipulate rules for the use of information, storage and disposal by authorized officers and employees only, rules for how to respond in the event of a leak, and rules for providing information to outside contractors.

-To disseminate these rules, we conduct information security training for all Group officers and employees several times a year, and in the event any issues arise that require immediately informing everyone about them, we send out emails and post information on our intranet.
+To disseminate these rules, we conduct information security training two to three times per year for all Group officers and employees, and in the event any issues arise that require immediately informing everyone about them, we draw attention to them by, among other things, sending out emails and posting information on our intranet.

-In addition, in response to the emergence of generative AI, we have established certain rules such as only permitting internal use and setting a secret mode to prevent information leaks or infringement of copyrights, privacy, and other rights, and the risk of false information.
+In addition, in response to the emergence of generative AI, we promote its use in our business and operations, and, at the same time, from the perspective of preventing information leaks or infringement of copyrights, privacy, and other rights, and the risk of false information, we are formulating guidelines for the use of generative AI and publicizing precautions and matters to be observed when using it.

 Nomura Real Estate Holdings Personal Information Protection Policy